 In the afternoon I went ashore again for another try at communications.
 I called Alice on her mobile phone; it was not the best connection.
 All was well with her but she was expecting a tradesperson for repairs and could not talk at any length.
 She promised me a detailed e-mail.
 The rest of the afternoon was quiet and I spent it mostly reading.

 In the evening I went ashore again and had dinner at Pandelis: fresh, really fresh, squid (kalamarakia), salad, and grilled meat.
 All very tasty.
-I said good-bye to Pandelis and Katina because I plan, despite the forecast, to push on in the morning.
+I said good-bye to Pandelis and Katina because I planned, despite the forecast, to push on in the morning.
 Also I wished them a good winter because I was not sure if I will be back in Marathi again this year.
 The night was very windy but warm almost 30° C (86° F).

 Thursday October 2, 2003 Day 5

 I did not sleep very well, the howling wind kept waking me up although Thetis on her mooring was perfectly secure.
-This morning’s forecast calls for northerly winds of force 5 locally 6.
+This morning’s forecast called for northerly winds of force 5 locally 6.
 I raised the outboard and departed from Marathi at 0745 heading for the S side of Lipsi.
 The wind was from the N at 20-30 knots.
 I was too lazy to raise the mainsail for such a short distance and was also afraid that once we rounded Lipsi there may be strong gusts.
 Instead I opened about 40% of the headsail.
 This made for a very nice 8.9 M of downwind sail to the very entrance of Katsadia [37° 16.8' N 26° 46.2' E] where we arrived at 0920.
 I anchored in 5 m depth over sand.

 I opened my Macintosh iBook computer and connected via the Bluetooth interface and the Sonny-Ericsson P800 phone to the Internet using GPRS.
 I got a detailed e-mail form Alice describing the damage to our home in Washington D.C.
 I also looked at the Poseidon and Wetter weather sites.
 This is an amazing new capability.
 The forecast is for 4-5 today and tomorrow with diminishing winds for Saturday.

 Later I snorkeled and checked the anchor.
 It was nicely dug-in the sand.
 But in the late afternoon there were very strong winds with fierce gusts from several directions and the anchor dragged for about 8 m.
 For my piece of mind I set the second anchor as well.
 Alice called me and we had a nice chat.
-The phone lines to our home have now been restored.
+The phone lines to our home had now been restored.
 For dinner I made spaghetti and warmed some more of the pot-roast.
 Despite the wind and the chill, I bundled up and ate in the cockpit.
 Other than the wind, it was a very nice evening.

 Friday October 3, 2003 Day 6